chadj2/task-driver/README.md

    no-param...........................
 Task with no params. str-param [PARAM-STR]..............
 Task with string param.

-This program is an example implimentation of CmdlineAdapter.
+This program is an example implimentation of TaskDriver.
 Contact Chad Juliano<chad.jualiano@oracle.com> for feedback or assistance.

 Terminating: Help option requested